 - Find more information information on mobile devices.

 Nursing Central is the premier source of disease, drug and test information for nurses.
 It also includes a leading dictionary, literature searching and a study system.
 Get quick answers wherever you need them—on your mobile device or the web.

 - Access Nursing Central.

 The College of Nursing Virtual Lab provides you with easily accessible audiovisual material and web links that will enhance your knowledge and skills in Nursing.
 It is our hope you will visit this lab not only because you are required to do so for a particular course, but also because you find this site helpful in preparing for your clinical practice.

 U of S Course Tools (Blackboard)

-College of Nursing courses at both the Undergraduate and Graduate levels make extensive use of the the U of S Course Tools.
+College of Nursing courses make extensive use of the U of S Course Tools.
 Blackboard is a full-featured and widely adopted virtual learning environment.
-It provides an integrated set of tools to support online content delivery, learning communities, and assessment.
+It provides an integrated set of tools to support online content delivery, learning communities and assessment.
 It can be used to support courses that are completely online or used to augment a course delivered face-to-face, by satellite, etc.

 Some instructors or departments may require you to possess and use a clicker (interactive response system) for participation during classes.